 - Hard-to-work-with is often stewing over their problems.
 Difficult, can’t compromise, causes friction, makes waves.
 They’re disruptive.
 Volatile.

 - Horizontal axis: wrong versus right.
 Everyone in the team is asking themselves, “Is the plan going to work?”
 This one can be tougher because in some problem solving situations no one really knows the right or wrong answer until a thing is tried.
 So let’s disregard how the plan will actually float in reality later, what matters in preparing and building a solution is the team’s opinion of the plan.
 If they don’t believe, they’re not going to swing for the fences.

 - Wrong is unable to produce agreement that their plan could work.
 Perhaps this is a failure of vision, a failure of communication, a failure of knowledge or experience.
 For whatever reason, the team has Capital C Concerns.

 - Right is able to produce that agreement, and the team more or less agrees with the approach that they suggest.

 Now for the magic of social interaction… Easy-going trumps Right or Wrong.

 - Wrong and Difficult?
 Seems obvious that this leader is not going to have an easy time.
 Their idea is unpopular and so are they.
 If they don’t have the skills or temperament to change one of those things, a performance improvement plan can be expected.
 And since they’re not easy to get along with, they will need to do something drastic to impress everyone that they’re actually right.

 - Finally, the golden quadrant: Right and Easy-Going.
-Everyone’s happy and the project swims along until real life provides some objective feedback.
+Everyone’s happy and the project swims along until external change alters the arrangement.